marcphilipp/ratpack/ratpack-manual/src/content/chapters/33-jackson.md

 # Jackson

 Integration with the [Jackson JSON marshalling library](https://github.com/FasterXML/jackson-databind) provides the ability to work with JSON.
-This is provided as part of `ratpack-core`.
+This is provided as part of `ratpack-server-core`.

 As of Ratpack @ratpack-version@ is built against (and depends on) Jackson Core @versions-jackson@.

-The [`ratpack.jackson.Jackson`](api/ratpack/jackson/Jackson.html) class provides most of the Jackson related functionality.
+The [`Jackson`](api/ratpack/jackson/Jackson.html) class provides most of the Jackson related functionality.

 ## Writing JSON responses